SamuelSabasNayo/data-science/README.md

-# data-science

-This branch is about covid cases evaluation.
+This is an interactive mapping using Google Earth Engine.